Grand Piano Trucks: What Are They and Do You Need One?

 Recommended for Hard Surface Floors (Not Carpet)

-Recommended for moving pianos short distances
+Recommended for moving instruments short distances

-Recommended for moving pianos within a room
+Recommended for moving grands within a room

-Recommended for grand pianos under 6' in length
+Recommended for grands under 6' in length

 Not recommended for schools